 The main aim of this project naturally results in the architect taking a volumetric approach to interpreting the brief of the client.
 Intimate and private spaces also can be created for the young family.

 A series of granite steps can be found at the main entrance of the house.
-Stone grounds are used to create an entrance experience, crafting a path that leads from the lower car porch level to the main habitable spaces.
+Stone grounds are used to create an entrance experience, and porch builders crafted a path that leads from the lower car porch level to the main habitable spaces.
 This allows the architect to mitigate the level differences necessitated by the requirements from the authorities.

 The architect also challenges themselves to create a multi-level layered experience in this project.
 As one enters the house, a drawn-out spatial experience awaits right in front of the entrance.
 It is a series of little bursts of spaces presented for the house.